 See the Bigger Picture

-No one could predict what would happen in 2020, but several lockdowns later, we have all learned a lot about our homes.
+No one saw the absolute disaster that was 2020 coming, but several lockdowns and tier restrictions later, we have all learned a lot about our homes.
 There have been numerous studies on how interiors affect our mood, and there are so many little things you can do to create a more uplifting environment.

 Plants go a long way in reducing our stress and anxiety levels.
 They can also help boost cognitive abilities, which is why they’re so popular in the workplace.
 In a smaller room, indoor plants can even create the illusion of more space.

-How we can Make Your Rental Property More Appealing
+How LOFT Makes Your Rental Property More Appealing